Wildlife groups pressure Big Pharma to curb crab blood addiction

 Adoption has lagged, in part, because drug regulators have demanded that rFC endotoxin tests undergo extra validations - adding time and cost - to prove they match the accuracy of crab blood.

-So far, only two drugs, both from Eli Lily (LLY.N), have been approved after relying on rFC for final endotoxin tests.
+So far, only two drugs, both from Eli Lily, have been approved after relying on rFC for final endotoxin tests.

 Eli Lilly, which has switched 90% of its safety testing to rFC since 2016, on Monday told Reuters that it supports the wildlife groups’ aims to get more companies to follow suit.